 The virtual mechanism in BETA guarantees that behavior defined in a superpattern cannot be replaced in a subpattern.
 This form of structural equivalence is useful when defining libraries of patterns that are supposed to execute a certain sequence of actions.
-In C++, the programmer must explicitly invoke the actions from the superclass by means of superclass::functionname .
+In Smalltalk the programmer must explicitly invoke the actions from the superpattern by means of super.
 This is illustrated by the example in the next section.

 The inner construct is more general than shown above, since a pattern may have more than one inner and inner may appear inside control structures and nested singular object descriptors.
+In Simula there may be only one inner in a class and it must appear at the outermost level of imperatives.